(keep reading to learn what happened)

 This place used to be very fun but the new management has made this place full of pretentious workers and expensive games.

 For a time, the old The Sandbar Albuquerque, NM location seemed to be vacant.

 In a February 2022 image from Google Maps Street View, you can still see the main The Sandbar sign.

 If you look below that, you can see a message saying “For Lease, Got Space”.

-Here’s a Google Maps street view embed for the old Playa Island Bar Albuquerque NM location so that you can see if anything changes – in the most recent update (October 2022), it’s still showing the same building and sign:
+Here’s a Google Maps street view embed for the old Playa Island Bar Albuquerque NM location so that you can see if anything changes.

 Overall, the Playa Island Bar Rescue episode wasn’t very satisfying because the bar didn’t keep Jon Taffer’s concept and it closed just a few months after his visit.

 Again, if you want to learn about another bar named Sandbar that appeared on Bar Rescue, you can check out our Sandbar Sports Grill / Hot Rock update from Season 3.

 And if you want to see another Albuquerque Bar Rescue episode, you can check out our Lucky 66 Bowl / Great 66 Entertainment Center update.

 The VFW Post 6216 episode was also shot in Albuquerque, though that’s not a for-profit bar.